cairo-lab/lab-website/research/PROs/index.md

 **PROs vs other measures**

 Comparing PROs against other measures isn't new.
-Most of those studies show varying correllations.
+Most of those studies show varying correlations.
 By leveraging the OsteoArthritis (OAI) data set, we could do this analysis at a whole new scale.

 So, how do PROs reflect patient performance on standardized functional tests?
-After all, the goal of total knee arthoplasty is to return funcionality.
+After all, the goal of total knee arthroplasty is to return functionality.
 Turns out the correlations are very weak.

 {% include citation.html lookup="doi:10.1016/j.arth.2023.04.049" style="rich" %}